JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2017-07-21-java8language.md

 ## Wrap-up
 Thanks to Java 8 features, a lot of code can be simplified into lambda's or method references.
 Android Studio auto convert is the easiest way to start learning these features.

-If you've made it this far you should probably follow me on {% include link_twitter.html %}.
+If you've made it this far you should probably follow me on [Mastodon](https://androiddev.social/@Jeroenmols).
 Feel free leave a comment below!